mortinp/ant-tasks-backend/README.md

 	* ftp-transfer
 	* http-upload

-The categories hierarchy is based in a layout of directories that matches the hierarchy; for example, we a have the directories 'tasks/compile/javac-compile' and 'tasks/deploy/ftp-transfer'.
+The categories hierarchy is based in a layout of directories that matches the hierarchy; for example, we have the directories 'tasks/compile/javac-compile' and 'tasks/deploy/ftp-transfer'.

 We employ a technique for establishing dependency relationships between different catgories of tasks.
 For this we make use of a file named 'dependencies.xml', which is a regular ANT file.
 Tasks in 'dependencies.xml' are executed on one condition: if the task is specified in the 'specific-tasks.properties' file.
 So we can control the tasks to execute by modifying 'specific-tasks.properties'.

 The file 'build-common.xml' imports 'dependencies.xml', which allows us to invoke tasks in the latter file from the former. 'build-common.xml' has only one task: 'do.with.dependencies'.
 This task triggers the initial task in 'dependencies.xml', which at the same time executes tasks in the order specified by the dependencies chain.
 Each task in 'dependencies.xml' invokes the 'default' target in a specific directory corresponding a specific task.
-This ensures that specific tasks are called in the order establiched by the category they belong to, which is our main goal.
+This ensures that specific tasks are called in the order established by the category they belong to, which is our main goal.

 How to use it
 =============